ass-sudo/hypr-conf/README.md

 <h1 align="center">:dizzy: My first Hyprland config on Arch Linux :dizzy:</h1>

 <h3 align="center">This is my first Hyprland configuration.
 I am not a professional programmer, but I tried to make it as optimized and user-friendly as possible.
 I uploaded it to GitHub mainly for myself — so that I could use it in different Linux distributions without any problems.
 I don't know if it will be useful to anyone else, but I will be very happy if it is!
 I don't know if I'll be updating this configuration regularly, but there will definitely be some minor tweaks and improvements in the near future.
 I hope you like it and find something useful here.
-Good luck and happy coding!
+Good luck and happy racing!
 </h3>